 Abouriou, also known as Early Burgundy, is a black-skinned grape grown mainly in South West France.
 Abouriou is used in the red wines of the Cotes du Marmandais, in France's Sud-Ouest region just inland from Bordeaux.

 Abouriou vines grow with high vigor, producing high yields.
-They are also relatively resistance to disease, making the variety popular with vignerons.
-It tends to bud and ripen early, which makes it suitable for cool sites without spring frosts.
+They are also relatively resistant to disease, making the variety popular with vignerons.
+They tend to bud and ripen early, which makes Abouriou suitable for cool sites without spring frosts.

 Synonyms include: Early Burgundy.